A clean-energy Texas suburb goes national

 When pitching to developers or investors, “you dread getting to that part, because it’s not very confidence-building to say, ‘Well, the [geothermal] incentive is 10 percent right now.’
 They say, ‘Well what do you mean, right now?'” said Greg Wolfson, chief technology officer of EcoSmart Solutions, told The Hill.

-EcoSmart is a company that Taurus Investment — a German-owned consortium for whom Gilliland is the Texas director — incubated alongside Whisper Valley.
+EcoSmart is a company that Taurus Investment Holdings — a Massachusetts-based consortium for whom Gilliland is the managing director — incubated alongside Whisper Valley.

 Now Wolfson is in charge of bringing the technology produced for Whisper Valley to developments nationwide; since September, EcoSmart has been able to approach potential business partners with the ironclad certainty of a decadelong, easy subsidy.